 In 2004, after an international competition, and the involvement of Italian and foreign architects, some 456,000 sq m of plot have been totally redeveloped and transformed into an urban park.

-The park boasts benches to sit, relax, read a book, chat, paths for walking, skating and cycling, and areas to play any sort of sport.
-A big red canopy was one the roof of a steel plant; now it is the perfect shelter from sun, wind and rain to play tennis, basketball or do gymnastics.
+The park boasts benches to sit, relax, read a book, and chat.
+Paths for walking, skating, and cycling flank areas to play any sort of sport.
+A big red canopy was on the roof of a steel plant.
+Now, it is the perfect shelter from sun, wind, and rain.
+So you can play tennis, basketball or do gymnastics in any weather condition.

 Graffiti are flowers that grow spontaneously in urban parks

-Since the very start of the entire project, one thing was clear: street art would have find its perfect home in this urban park.
+Since the very start of the entire project, one thing was clear: street art would have found its perfect home in this urban park.
 In 2015, a huge graffiti work appeared on four former cooling towers.
-The street artists Max Gatto, Ludwig Dolo and XTRM paid a a tribute to Bobby Sand, Irish activist and politician, member of the IRA (Irish Republican Army) who died of hunger in prison.
+The street artists Max Gatto, Ludwig Dolo, and XTRM paid tribute to Bobby Sand.
+This Irish activist and politician, was a member of the IRA (Irish Republican Army) who died of hunger in prison.

-The first tower depicts a beer mug while the other three are hats in the Irish colors: green, white and orange.
-Many are the symbols in this amazing work: from the clover that wraps the first hat, to the rainbow ribbon that embraces all the hats as a symbol of peace.
-On the orange hat you can spot a lark, the bird symbol of freedom that cannot be bent from captivity.
+The first tower depicts a beer mug.
+The other three are hats in Irish colors: green, white, and orange.
+Many are the symbols in this amazing work: from the clover that wraps the first hat to the rainbow ribbon that embraces all the hats as a symbol of peace.
+On the orange hat, you can spot a lark, the bird symbol of freedom that cannot be bent from captivity.

 Graffiti as storytellers

-Graffiti tell stories, denounce injustice, provide a glimpse of the paste or the future.
-In a photo-like mural, you can even spot one of the main politician in Turin history.
+Graffiti tells stories, denounces injustice, and provides a glimpse of the past or the future.
+In a photo-like mural, you can even spot one of the main politicians in Turin’s history.
 Camillo Benso Count of Cavour, who lived in the 19 century is, in fact, depicted with incredible realism.
-He is framed by the sentence “I am son of freedom, I owe her everything I am”.
-A reminder about times, people and places that change, unlike values that remain the same.
+The sentence “I am a son of freedom, I owe her everything I am” frames him.
+A reminder about times, people, and places that change, unlike values that remain the same.

 Leave a Reply